logo

 Submit mode

-By default the widget calls form.submit() after acquiring the attestation — a native browser submit that fires a fresh POST and navigates the page.
+By default the widget calls form.submit() after solving the proof-of-work - a native browser submit that fires a fresh POST and navigates the page.
 That's the right choice for plain HTML forms.
 It's the wrong choice for any framework that intercepts form submission with its own transport: Livewire (AJAX), Inertia, htmx, or anything that re-serialises the form via fetch.
 A native submit bypasses your framework entirely and you'd see a full-page POST instead of the SPA round-trip you wired up.

 Setting the mode